exercism/elm/exercises/concept/bandwagoner/.docs/instructions.md

 ## 5. Replace the coach

 NBA owners being impatient, you found that bad team results would often lead to the coach being replaced.
-Implement the `replaceCoach` function that takes the team and its new coach as parameters, and returns the team but with the new coach:
+Implement the `replaceCoach` function that takes the new coach and the team as parameters, and returns the team but with the new coach:

 ```elm
 let